perses/perses/docs/user-guides/dashboard-as-code.md

 - The [official website](https://go.dev/) of Go.

 Then, you can check an example of DaC usage [here](../../internal/cli/cmd/dac/build/testdata_go/main.go).
-To get a deeper understanding of these libs and how to use them, the best thing to do for now is to check directly their source code.
+To get a deeper understanding of the Go SDK and how to use it, the best thing to do for now is to check directly its source code.
 All the SDK utilities are located in the `github.com/perses/perses/go-sdk` package.

 > [!WARNING]